digorbi/anki-german-cardgen/README.md

 > `"cannot be opened because the developer cannot be verified"`

-To bypass this (only if you understand the risks):
+Since the project is still in its early stages, there's a temporary workaround to bypass this issue (**⚠️ only if you understand the security risks**):

 ```bash
 # This disables macOS security checks for the plugin’s native files.